How To Hire An Interior Designer

 Many people feel hiring an Interior Designer is a luxury, but ask yourself...do you hire an Accountant for your taxes?
-A Financial Advisor for your retirement plans?
+A Financial Adviser for your retirement plans?
 A Marketing Consultant for your business? an Interior Designer can save you time and money on your home or office project.
 To begin the process, start with these questions:

 What is the scope of work?